Whole Life Insurance vs. Universal Life Insurance: Which Is Better for You

 - Whole life insurance rates are typically fixed, meaning they won’t increase as you get older or change with market fluctuations.

-- Whole life policies pay out annual dividends based on your investment earnings over the year.
+- Whole life policies pay out annual life insurance dividends based on your investment earnings over the year.

 - Cash value is guaranteed, and you can use the cash toward future life insurance payments or to cover medical costs.